Back

 It is ideal for individuals with unexplained sleep disturbances or suspected neurological disorders.
 Since it requires overnight observation, patients should be comfortable sleeping in a clinical setting.
 This test provides the most comprehensive sleep evaluation.

-In addition to standard sleep apnea tests, several other assessments may be used.
+In addition to standard sleep apnoea tests, several other assessments may be used.
 These assessments help gather more detailed information about sleep patterns and related conditions.

-• EEG (Electroencephalogram): Measures and records brain wave activity to analyze sleep stages.
+• EEG (Electroencephalogram): Measures and records brain wave activity to analyse sleep stages.

 • EMG (Electromyogram): Monitors muscle activity, including facial twitches, teeth grinding, and leg movements.
 It also helps identify REM sleep, the stage associated with intense dreaming.